edwin/RowboundToNative/README.md

 ```

 Currently supporting 3 databases which i used the most, MySql, Postgresql and Oracle.
-Feel free to fork and do PR if you want to add some more databases.
+Feel free to fork and do PR if you want to add some more databases, or you could just ping me anytime :wink:.

 Hopefully, it will help a lot of people out there.